 The information must flow freely from the CRM database to the Facebook Ads Manager, and that can be a problem, especially for large companies with strong hierarchic environments and several Managers whose responsibilities often overlap.

-In this article are presented 5 ways large companies can benefit from Custom Audiences Sync despite their structural challenges.
+In this article, we presented 5 ways large companies can benefit from Custom Audiences Sync despite their structural challenges.

 From approvals to sharing information, coordinating the work among departments already takes a lot of effort.